Agladrillia fuegiensis

 Agladrillia fuegiensis is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

 The size of an adult shell varies between 8 mm and 20 mm.

-The short, purplish-pink colored shell has a fusiform shape.
-The base of the shell has a pale color.
-The shell consists of seven whorls, of which two in the large and obtuse protoconch.
-The oblique ribs are the thickest at their upper ends.
-The purplish-pink color is deepened at the middle of the body whorl, forming an obscure spiral band.
-The aperture equals the 2/5 of the length of the shell.
-The thin outer lip is sinuate close to the suture.
-The columella is slightly arcuate in the middle and oblique at its base.
-The short siphonal canal is wide and slightly recurved.
+(Original description) The shell, characterized by its short, fusiform shape, displays a striking purplish-pink hue.
+Its base is a paler shade, providing a subtle contrast.
+The shell comprises seven whorls, including the two large, obtuse whorls of the protoconch.
+The oblique ribs are most prominent at their upper ends.
+The purplish-pink color intensifies at the midpoint of the body whorl, forming a faint spiral band.
+The aperture constitutes two-fifths of the shell's total length.
+The thin outer lip has a sinuate form near the suture.
+The columella is slightly curved in the middle and oblique at the base.
+The short siphonal canal is wide and gently recurved.

 Distribution

 This marine species occurs off Tierra del Fuego, the Strait of Magellan and off the Falklands.